happydev3/react-docker-node/README.md

 ## with docker

-In the project directory, you can run: `docker-compose up --build` After done successfully, go to your browser and run localhost
+In the project directory, you can run: `docker-compose up --build` After done successfully, run `localhost` in your browser

 ## Seperately way